16 Life Skills Your Kids Will Need Before They Leave Home

 The book Can-Do Kids, written by an entrepreneur and a child psychologist, examines what it takes to raise kids who have a self-starter mindset similar to entrepreneurs.

-Don’t know when it’s appropriate for kids to begin doing certain tasks on their own?
-Sign up for my weekly(ish) newsletter and you’ll receive this Age-Appropriate Guide to Kids’ Independence as a free gift.
+Don’t know when it’s appropriate for kids to begin doing certain tasks independently?
+Sign up for my weekly(ish) newsletter, and you’ll receive this Age-Appropriate Guide to Kids’ Independence as a free gift.
 (Click on the image below to subscribe).

 See Related: